senpaisomething/PD2Launcher/README.md

 2. Change directory into the repo and run the following commands:
     - `git submodule init`
     - `git submodule update`
-3. Copy `/thirdparty/sciter-sdk/bin.win/x32/sciter.dll` to `/bin/`
-4. Open the project in Visual Studio and run it.
+3. Open the project in Visual Studio and run it.

 ## Setting up Debug and Build output Folders